GPSS load configuration file for a RabbitMQ data source (version 2).

 SCHEMA: <metadata_schema_name>

-VMware Greenplum COMMIT: Options
+Tanzu Greenplum COMMIT: Options

 COMMIT:

-Controls how GPSS commits a batch of data to VMware Greenplum.
+Controls how GPSS commits a batch of data to Tanzu Greenplum.
 You may specify both MAX_ROW and MINIMAL_INTERVAL as long as both values are not zero ( 0).
 Try setting and tuning MINIMAL_INTERVAL to your environment; introduce a MAX_ROW setting only if you encounter high memory usage associated with message buffering.

 SAVE_FAILING_BATCH: <boolean>

-Determines whether or not GPSS saves data into a backup table before it writes the data to VMware Greenplum.
+Determines whether or not GPSS saves data into a backup table before it writes the data to Tanzu Greenplum.
 Saving the data in this manner aids recovery when GPSS encounters errors during the evaluation of expressions.
 The default is false; GPSS does not use a backup table, and returns immediately when it encounters an expression error.
 When you set this property to true, GPSS writes both the good and the bad data in the batch to a backup table named gpssbackup_<jobhash>, and continues to process incoming messages.
 You must then manually load the good data from the backup table into Greenplum or set RECOVER_FAILING_BATCH (Beta) to true to have GPSS automatically reload the good data.

 Note